Where Can Trainers Work?There is an amazing variety of places certified personal trainers help clients.

+In groups of apartments, there’s a concentrated, diverse group of people who are already on site and eligible to participate in programs you design.
+The added level of convenience will be a great selling point to potential clients.
 You can tailor special programs and boot camps based on the needs of residents.
-If you already have a niche, check into apartments that cater to your target clientele.
-You can find apartments for singles, retirement, assisted living, etc. Check with the complex’s activity director or management team to find out information about getting on board.
+If you already have a niche, check into apartments that cater to your target clientele like singles, those 55 and older, assisted living and more.
+Check with the complex’s activity director or management team to find out how you could provide your services and get on board.

 Outdoor Boot Camps

 Doesn’t working in the great outdoors with minimum overhead sound wonderful?
 You can design your own workout plan and provide as much or as little equipment as you choose.
 There is infinite class space, possible advertising support from the parks department, and each person doing sit-ups on the lush, green grass is a paying client of yours.
 You also get the bonus of impromptu advertising: Park-goers will notice your boot camp and ask to join in!

 Working in a corporate environment can give you the ideal work hours, 9 to 5!
 In business settings, you could create fitness programs that may not fit in at other facilities.
 You could offer a Lunch and Learn series focusing on topics of interest and importance to office employees, like stress elimination, keeping them moving while seated at their desks and proper stretching techniques.
 You could even host a Lunch and Move series, classes that are more interactive with mild physical exertion.
 There’s also the potential to plan team-building boot camps and office-wide fitness challenges.
 Investigate the offerings at businesses big and small and tailor your pitch to their needs.